Internet of Medical Things Security Playbook

 New cybersecurity framework and legislation revisions that now include medical devices seek to boost cyber resilience.

-Watch this webinar with Armis’s healthcare expert Mohammad Waqas to learn how these developments will impact the medical device security threat landscape.
-Get expert insights and guidance on how hospitals can minimize risk exposure.
+Watch this webinar to learn how these developments will impact the medical device security threat landscape.
+Get expert insights and guidance on how healthcare facilities can minimize threats and risk exposure.

 Take Action to Reduce Cyber Risks in Healthcare